All posts

 Check your current contract before you say anything.
 Most yards require four weeks' notice; some require eight.
 If you give the wrong amount of notice, you may still be liable for fees through to the end of the correct notice period, even if your horse has left.

-Give notice in writing — a message on the yard's communication platform, or an email.
-Not a conversation by the stable door that may later be remembered differently by both parties.
+Give notice in writing: a message on the yard's communication platform, or an email.
+Not a conversation by the stable door that may be remembered differently by both parties later.
 Confirm the notice start date and the last day your horse will be on the yard, and ask the yard owner to confirm receipt.

 Keep the communication professional regardless of the circumstances of the move.
 The equestrian world is small.
 Even if you're leaving because something has gone wrong, a straightforward and courteous notice process protects your reputation and leaves less room for conflict about the final bill.